Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-❌ Resource/blog structured data couldn’t be evaluated
+❌ Resource/blog page structured data couldn’t be evaluated

 What we saw